metagov/gateway/docs/plugin_tutorial.rst

 Tasks
 ^^^^^

 If the external platform does not support webhooks, you can use the ``event_producer_task`` decorator to register a task function to poll the external service.
 Metagov core will call the registered task function on a schedule.
 The schedule is defined in ``settings.py`` under ``plugin-tasks-beat``.
 The same schedule is used for all plugins, for now.

+Event producer task methods will function like webhook receivers, except that instead of automatically receiving a request object, they have to make a request themselves to the external endpoint.

 .. code-block:: python